agraef/agraef.github.io/README.md

 # Welcome!

 You've reached Albert Gräf's presence on Github.
+I'm a computer scientist and mathematician from the [Johannes Gutenberg University][0] (JGU) at Mainz, Germany.
 Here you can find pointers to the source code and documentation of my functional programming language [Pure][1] (now on Github) and related projects still mostly hosted on Bitbucket.
 In particular, there's also some software for [Faust][5], Grame's functional dsp programming language, [Pd][7], Miller Puckette's graphical computer music and multimedia environment, and Dave Robillard's [LV2][11], the new audio and MIDI plugin standard for Linux and other Unix systems.